 Later, Brown apparently made amends.
 But he still insisted on having the last word.
 “And now you’ll know who Ted Willis is!” he shouted at Wallace later.

-Ultimately, Brown’s appearance humiliated him.
-His tendency to get drunk very quickly on very small amounts was well known about in Westminster circles already.
-Now everyone outside Westminster knew as well
+Although his behind the scenes row with Wallach was not publicised at the time, ultimately, Brown’s very public drunken TV appearance humiliated him.
+The fact that he had a tendency to get drunk very quickly on very small amounts was already well known in Westminster circles.
+Now everyone outside Westminster knew about it as well.

-Brown made things worse with a badly phrased letter to the widowed Jacqueline Kennedy soon after.
+Brown made things worse with a badly phrased apologetic letter written to the widowed Jacqueline Kennedy soon after.
 The assassination was “particularly harrowing for me” Brown wrote, “since it marked the end of a year which began with the death of my own colleague Hugh Gaitskell.”
-He seemed to be implying his own suffering was similar in scale to the former First Lady’s.
+He seemed to be implying his own suffering was similar in scale to the former First Lady’s, a woman who had very nearly been killed herself when her husband was shot dead while sitting right next to her.

-Ironically, Harold Wilson was effectively an alcoholic too, drinking much more than Brown but functioning better (at least until the mid-Seventies).
+Ironically, Harold Wilson who had beaten Brown in the February 1963 leadership contest and who would lead Labour both in power and opposition until 1976 was effectively an alcoholic too, drinking much more than Brown but functioning better (at least until the mid-Seventies).

 Brown survived the scandal but later described the last week of November 1963 as the “most miserable” of his life.